 In the past year or so, I have been really convicted to examine the foods we eat.
 It all started with some health issues, but has since morphed into a complete overhaul in our diet.
-At some point in the process I began researching pork because I was curious as to why the Bible considered it unclean.
-I have come across some pretty astounding and disgusting information, to be perfectly honest.
+At some point in the process I began researching pork, because I was curious as to why the Bible considered it unclean.
+I have come across some pretty astounding and, quite frankly, disgusting information.
 But before I get into all that, let’s talk about “clean” versus “unclean” animals.

 The first actual distinction in the Bible regarding clean and unclean animals appears in Genesis 7:2, when Noah was instructed by God to bring “seven each of every clean animal, a male and his female; two each of animals that are unclean, a male and his female” onto the ark.
 Later on in the Bible, in Leviticus 11 and Deuteronomy 14, specific animals were identified as being clean therefore acceptable for consumption, and unclean therefore unacceptable for consumption.
 You can click this link to read all the food laws laid out by God in the Torah.

-The question in my mind, however, was very specific: why were certain animals considered acceptable, while others were off limits?
+My question, however, was very specific: why were certain animals considered acceptable, while others were off limits?
 In my mind it seemed, well, a tad bit unfair.
-Why did other religions get away with eating whatever foods they want (hello??
-BACON!), but God has to be all strict and limit our enjoyment of food.
+Why did other cultures get away with eating whatever foods they want (hello??
+BACON!), but God has to be all strict and limit our enjoyment of food?
 The answer actually surprised me.

 The next big question I had was this: do these dietary restrictions still apply today?
 One of the biggest arguments for eating whatever one desires is 1 Timothy 4:4 which states, “For every creature of God is good, and nothing is to be refused if it is received with thanksgiving.”
 Any verse can be cherry-picked and manipulated into saying what we want it to say.
 We need to always be careful to take the Bible in FULL context, remembering that it does not contradict itself, lest we be guilty of what is referred to just three verses earlier in that same chapter.
 Please read and prayerfully consider these words from Gordon Tessler, PhD: